-Given its central role in tumor progression, metastasis, resistance, and ultimately treatment failure, hypoxia is emerging as a significant, high-priority target for cancer therapy.
+Given the role of hypoxia in tumor progression, metastasis, and resistance to radiotherapy and standard chemotherapy, and ultimately treatment failure, specific targeting of hypoxic tumor regions is emerging as a significant, high-priority target for effective and durable cancer therapy.7

 Threshold is currently developing evofosfamide based on hypoxia-activated prodrug technology.
 Scientists at Threshold designed evofosfamide as a prodrug such that it is selectively activated under hypoxic conditions, which are found in cancer tissue.
 Upon activation, evofosfamide releases a cytotoxic DNA-alkylating agent.

 - Bertout JA, et al. Nat Rev Cancer 2008;8:967-75.